sklinkusch/bookmark-api-ui/README.md

 The Bookmark API (***Backend***) will run on http://localhost:4000

 You can now setup the React App
- - clone this repository the repository and install the dependencies
+ - clone this repository and install the dependencies
  - run the dev environment with
  ```npm start```

 This React App (***Frontend***) will run on http://localhost:3000

 ## Proxy settings